GaminGWitHJJ6/rammerhead/README.md

 ## Who is this package for

-Package is for those who want a fully-configurable proxy that works on many sites
+Package is for those who want a fully-configurable proxy that works on many sites.

 ## Effectiveness of proxy